-There’s an amazing story behind this retired Navy SEAL who ended up on “Hawaii Five-0”
+How This Retired Navy SEAL War Veteran Ended Up on “Hawaii Five-0”

-Retired Navy SEAL Jason Redman knows a thing or two about turning tragedy into triumph, and — thanks to Gary Sinise — he got the chance once more in a recent episode of Hawaii Five-0.
+Retired Navy SEAL Jason Redman knows a thing or two about turning tragedy into triumph, and thanks to Gary Sinise, he got the chance once more in an episode of Hawaii Five-0.
+The special ops made his television debut on a 2017 episode of the hit CBS show.

-RELATED: Calling all “Hawaii Five-0” super fans: here’s your chance to see where Danno books ’em

-The special ops made his television debut on Dec.
-15’s episode of the hit CBS show.
 He got the chance to flex his acting chops when Sinise, a long time friend and “CSI: NY” star, knew he was the perfect person to play a war veteran.

 “Peter Lenkov, who runs Hawaii Five-0, used to be one of our top writers and producers over at CSI:NY,” Sinise told PEOPLE.
 “He contacted me saying he was looking for a veteran for a part.”
-Specifically, the show wanted a veteran with a scar on his face.
+Specifically, the show wanted a seal officer with a scar on his face.

 “Jay popped into my mind immediately,” he continued.
 “He is a good buddy and somebody I admire very much.”

-Redman was shot in the face in a harrowing attack in Iraq in 2007.
-The father of three and his team was ambushed by members of Al Qaeda, when he was shot in the face.
+Lieutenant Jason Redman was shot in the face in a harrowing attack in Iraq in 2007.
+The father of three and his SEAL team was ambushed by members of Al Qaeda, when he was shot in the face.
 During his recovery, he earned a Purple Heart for his bravery, reported ABC 7.

-Redman was ecstatic to take on the acting gig — he’d had some experience acting in a friend’s independent film “A Perfect Day” about fighting terrorism.
+Redman was ecstatic to take on the acting gig.
+He’d had some experience acting in a friend’s The Perfect Day film about fighting terrorism.

 “I was so happy,” Redman said after nabbing the part on episode 11 of season 8.

-Since his role — Lenkov praised his performance, saying he “did a really great job” — Redman has completely caught the acting bug.
+Since his supporting character role, Lenkov praised his performance, saying he “did a really great job,” and Redman has completely caught the acting bug.

 “I really enjoy acting,” he said to PEOPLE.
 “While it is hard work, it is both challenging and fun to step into someone else’s life and attempt to capture their personality, feelings, and mannerisms.
 I hope I can do more of it.”

-RELATED: Listen to how one brave military dog saved this Navy SEAL’s life in a matter of seconds

 In addition to landing professional acting representation, Redman is truly making a name for himself helping veterans like himself overcome their physical and mental struggles.
 Since his combat retirement, he’s founded two non-profits: “Wounded Wear,” which gives clothes to wounded vets and “Combat Wounded Coalition,” which “inspire[s] wounded warriors to overcome,” according to its site.

 “I feel like I need to be doing something to give back because I got to come home and others didn’t,” he said.

-Note: Editor’s note: This article was originally published on December 21, 2017.